th7mo/th7mo.com/networkmanager.md

 # NetworkManager

 [NetworkManager](https://networkmanager.dev) is a program for connecting to internet.
-It is only needed for wireless connnections.
+It is only needed for wireless connections.
-For an ethernet connection dhcpcd is sufficient.
+For an Ethernet connection [`net-misc/dhcpcd`](https://packages.gentoo.org/packages/net-misc/dhcpcd) is sufficient.

 ## Installation

-The Gentoo package for Networkmanager is [`net-misc/networkmanager`](https://packages.gentoo.org/packages/net-misc/networkmanager).
+The Gentoo package for NetworkManager is [`net-misc/networkmanager`](https://packages.gentoo.org/packages/net-misc/networkmanager).

 ```sh
 emerge --ask net-misc/networkmanager
 ```

-> [!Tip]
+> [!TIP]
-> It is recommended to use [iwd](https://wiki.gentoo.org/wiki/Iwd) as a backend for Networkmanager.
+> It is recommended to use [iwd](https://wiki.gentoo.org/wiki/Iwd) as a backend for NetworkManager.
 > Iwd is the modern replacement for wpa_supplicant.
 >
-> Install Networkmanager with the `iwd` and `wifi` USE flag set.
+> Install NetworkManager with the `iwd` and `wifi` USE flag set.

 ## Usage

 NetworkManager provides a command line (CLI) tool to connect with the internet called `nmcli` (NetworkManager CLI).
-The graphical equivalent provided is `nmtui` (Networkmanager Terminal User Interface).
+The graphical equivalent provided is `nmtui` (NetworkManager Terminal User Interface).

 To list the available Wi-Fi networks execute: